keyboardAnt/keyboardant.github.io/_posts/2020-05-25-What-is-IMLE.md

 ## IMLE drawbacks

-Unfortunately in practice synthesizes blurry images[^9].
+Unfortunately, in practice models that are trained via IMLE synthesize blurry images.[^5]

 ## Improvements that outperform GANs

-Can be combined with other methods to outperform GANs (GLANN)
+A method that outperforms GANs use IMLE as a component (together with an additional method, called [GLO](/what-is-glo)).
+The method is named [GALNN](/what-is-glann).

 > <img src="../assets/image-20200527131940130.png" alt="image-20200527131940130" style="zoom:25%;" />